 These results back up previous research from 2014 from the University of Pittsburgh that found child sipping is related to earlier initiation of drinking, which is a risk factor for other problem behaviours such as binge drinking and drug use.

-This research found that allowing kids even small sips of alcohol can be viewed by teenagers as implied approval, and that by normalising alcohol use and providing a safe space to drink in, parents are giving their kids a green light to drink.
+This research found that when you give kids a sip of your alcohol, it can be viewed by teenagers as implied approval and that by normalising alcohol use and providing a safe space to drink in, parents are giving their kids a green light to drink.

 Meanwhile, Sir Liam Donaldson, the former chief medical officer of England, recommended in 2009 that children should be completely alcohol-free until they are at least 15 years old.